beyondstorage/go-storage/docs/rfcs/725-add-defaultable-property-for-pair.md

 ### Alternative Implementation

-Based on [GSP-700], all the default pairs are system pairs.
+Based on [GSP-700], defaultable pairs maintained in namespace additionally.
 We can split default pair into global and system according the `Global` property.

 When generating `WithXxx()` for pairs, we can handle pairs group by `default` and `global`. `pairs.WithXxx()` will be generated for global default paris and `<service>.WithXxx()` will be generated for system default paris finally.

 ## Compatibility

-`defaultable` in `Namespace` will be deprecated.
+`defaultable` in `namespace` will be deprecated.

 ## Implementation